sevidmusic/Roady/README.md

    This file is where an App's OutputComponents and DynamicOutputComponents are defined and assigned to the appropriate Responses and GlobalResponses.

-4. config.sh:
+4. `config.sh`:
    This file is where an App Package's configuration variables are defined.
-   All config.sh configuration scripts must have at least the following variables
+   All `config.sh` configuration scripts must have at least the following variables
    defined:

 ```